 When to Go:

-- Any evening after Thanksgiving weekend through January 4th.
+- Any evening after Thanksgiving weekend through the first weekend in January.

 - Lights typically come on around 5:00 pm and stay lit until around 9:00 pm or so.

 - If you plan to drive, parking can be tricky and, at times, some of the streets are closed off altogether.
 You may have better luck parking a block or two outside of the prime viewing area and walking from there, especially if you plan to take photos (and don’t want to be the jerk holding up traffic.)

 - If you want more background about the history of the lights, visit with a tour group!
 New York Adventure Club and A Slice of Brooklyn both offer tours throughout the holiday season.